baiiiii/archlinux-wsl/README.md

 wsl --install ArchLinux
 ```

-You can then run Arch Linux in WSL via `ArchLinux` application from the Start menu, or by running `wsl -d ArchLinux` in a PowerShell prompt.
+You can then run Arch Linux in WSL via the `ArchLinux` application from the Start menu, or by running `wsl -d ArchLinux` in a PowerShell prompt.

 ### Manual install